-While our ordinary shares have been traded on AIM since November 2018, prior to the global offering there has been no public market for the ADSs or our ordinary shares in the United States.
-We have been approved to list our ADSs on the Nasdaq Global Market, subject to completion of customary procedures in the United States.
+While our ordinary shares have been traded on AIM since November 2018, there is no public market for the ADSs or our ordinary shares in the United States.
+We have applied to list our ADSs on the Nasdag Global Market, subject to completion of customary procedures in the United States.
+Any delay in the commencement of trading of the ADSs on Nasdaq would impair the liquidity of the market for the ADSs and make it more difficult for holders to sell the ADSs.

-We cannot predict the extent to which investor interest in the ADSs will lead to the development of an active trading market for the ADSs or how liquid that market might become.
-The offering price of our ADSs has been determined through negotiations between us and the underwriters based on a number of factors.
+If the ADSs are listed and quoted on Nasdaq, we cannot predict the extent to which investor interest in the ADSs will lead to the development of an active trading market for the ADSs or how liquid that market might become.
+The offering price of our ADSs will be determined through negotiations between us and the underwriters based on a number of factors.
 This offering price may not be indicative of the market price of our ADSs or ordinary shares after the global offering.
 If an active public market does not develop or is not sustained, it may be difficult for purchasers of ADSs in the U.S. offering to sell their ADSs at a price that is attractive to them, or at all.